Why A Heated Blanket Is Better Than Your RV Furnace When Camping

 One of the most power-usage friendly blankets in today’s comparison is from MaxKare.
 The large full-size blanket only uses 105 Watts.
 It still does a good job as a heated blanket with its three heating levels that has a range of 90-107℉ and can heat up within five minutes.
 The auto-off function turns the blanket off after eight hours for safety.

 The MaxKare Large Electric Heated Blanket Full Size is made out of flannel and comes in three different sizes, throw, twin and full size.
+If you mostly need it for camping, the throw blanket will be very portable and easy to bring with you.

 After removing the controller, you can safely wash this blanket in a washing machine, but it’s not dryer-safe.